Why a regenerative agriculture primer?

 There are obvious requirements for better water management and the use of fertilizer but much of it is rather more complex.

-In short – this is a kind of farming that places the resources it uses at the forefront and does not consider them expendable but rather demands that they be renewed.
+In short – this is a kind of sustainable farming system that places the resources it uses at the forefront and does not consider them expendable but rather demands that they be renewed.
+This should satisfy human food demands and ensure social and economic equity in the communities which manage our food systems.

 What Techniques Are Deployed In Regenerative Agriculture?